There are some similarities between anxiety and depression, but there are also many key differences between these two mental health disorders.

 - People with both conditions should seek help from a mental health professional to talk about their symptoms and seek treatment.

 Anxiety and depression are in different classes of mental health disorders.
-Depression is a mood disorder while anxiety is its own class of conditions.
-The Diagnostic and Statistical Manual of Mental Disorders, 5th edition distinguishes anxiety and depression by listing each as a separate classification of mental conditions.
+Depression is a mood disorder, while anxiety is its own class of conditions.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition distinguishes anxiety and depression by listing each as a separate classification of mental conditions.
 There are many types of anxiety disorders, such as generalized anxiety, social anxiety and specific phobia.
 There are also different types of depression-related conditions, including major depressive disorder, seasonal depression and bipolar disorder.

 Another difference between anxiety and depression is their definitions.
 Depression is a mood disorder characterized by despondency and overwhelming sadness.
 Anxiety is an overwhelming worry or stress related to the perceived inevitability that an adverse event or outcome will occur.
 Additional differences between depression and anxiety include the symptoms of the disorders and the drugs used for their treatment.